 The rooms listed below are primarily intended as locations for academic and department events for use by History of Art & Architecture faculty and graduate students, and undergraduate student organizations for single-use meetings/events/exams or repeating group meetings by HAA students.
-Any ongoing, curricular-related scheduling should be directed to Savannah Parison, Program Advisor.
+Any ongoing, curricular-related scheduling should be directed to the Graduate Program Manager, email@example.com .
 These rooms are not available for use by nonacademic units or community groups.

-- a podium containing a Mac Mini computer, wireless keyboard and mouse, a combination DVD/VHS player, a Blu-ray player, and USB ports
+- a podium containing a Mac Mini computer, wireless keyboard and mouse, a Blu-ray player, and HDMI and USB ports

 - dimmable lights

-Room 1341 is used for instruction of large lower and upper division classes of up to 60 students with high quality image projection and sound and chalkboards along two walls.
+Room 1341 is used primarily for instruction of large lower and upper division classes of up to 60 students.
+The room has high quality image projection and sound, a large mobile whiteboard, and chalkboards along two walls.
 Seating is movable chairs with desk arms.

-Room 2324 is used primarily for undergraduate survey discussion sections and usually seats 25 around tables placed in a u-shape.
+Room 2324 is used primarily for undergraduate survey discussion sections and seats up to 27 around tables placed in a u-shape.
 It has high quality image projection via two different projectors: either a ceiling-mounted projector or an interactive short-throw projector.
 The room also has a large mobile whiteboard.